aimok04/kitshn.app/docs/features/embedding-videos-inside-steps.md

 # Embedding videos inside steps <Badge style="margin-top: 14px" type="tip" text="v1.0.0-alpha.9" />

 kitshn supports playing videos associated with individual steps.
-Due to restrictions within the Tandoor api, files need to include » **video** « in their respective names to be able to be detected by kitshn.
+Due to restrictions within the Tandoor API, files need to include » **video** « in their respective names to be able to be detected by kitshn.

 ___